Composition competition

 “Contact” by Yuanbin Cao, Stuttgart

-On the day of the jury's selection meeting on Sun, 9 February 2025 at 7 p.m., the production Plans for Future Operas by Norwegian composer and author Øyvind Torvund as part of the concert series NOIeS! concert series by klangpol in the EXHALLE of the Oldenburg State Theatre.
+On the day of the jury’s selection meeting, on Sunday 9 February 2025 at 7.00 pm, the production Plans for Future Operas by the Norwegian composer and author Øyvind Torvund was selected as part of the concert series NOIeS! organised by klangpol at the EXHALLE of the Oldenburg State Theatre.
 More information HERE.

-For the current round, the Institute of Music is inviting entries for compositions in the field between music and scene, sound and action, music and theatre, for example in the form of music theatre miniatures, music performance(s), expanded music or other such forms of play.
+For the current round, the Institute of Music is inviting entries for compositions that explore the intersection of music and the stage, sound and action, and music and theatre – for example, in the form of musical theatre miniatures, musical performances, expanded music or other similar forms of performance.

-The works submitted should be easy to read and performable by trained amateurs or interested music students (instruments, singing/speaking voice, action/performance, dance, etc.).
-The exact instrumentation is open, but chamber music formations (approx. 1-10 performers) should be favoured.
+The submitted works should be easy to read and perform by trained amateurs or interested music students (instruments, singing/speaking voice, action/performance, dance, etc.).
+The exact instrumentation is open, but chamber music-style ensembles (approx. 1–10 performers) should be given preference.

-Compositions by teams (composition, direction, etc.) are also possible.
-The content of the works is optional.
+Compositions by teams (composition, direction, etc.) are also permitted.
+The thematic focus of the works is open.

 The closing date for entries was 31 December 2024 (postmark) to: